emtee40/miunlock-android/README.md

+# NOTE:This tool CANNOT bypass the 7, 14, 30 day unlock time.

 # Instructions

-# NOTICE:Do not reboot your device while performing the instructions or else you'll have to start over the unlock process!
+# WARNING:Do not reboot your device while performing the instructions or else you'll have to start over the unlock process!

 To use this: